PRIYANSHUMISHRA9579/Chat-App/README.md

 # Real-Time Chat Application with Next.js, TypeScript, Socket.IO, Prisma, Pusher, and MongoDB

 Welcome to the Real-Time Chat Application!
 This project leverages modern web development tools to provide a seamless real-time chat experience.
-It offers both private and group messaging, image sharing, and secure authentication.
+It offers both private and group messaging, and secure authentication.

 ## Features

 - **Authentication with NextAuth**: Secure user authentication and protected chat rooms.
 - **Real-Time Messaging**: Seamless real-time private and group chats with **Socket.IO**.
 - **Group Creation**: Easily create and manage chat groups.
-- **Image Sharing with Cloudinary**: Integration with **Cloudinary** for image storage and delivery.

 ## Tech Stack